Unsubstantiated: Millennials, Wine and the Meme

 “You no longer need to be in Napa Valley to learn about specific grapes or blends; now consumers all over the world can have a relationship with wine makers, drinkers and distributors.”

-I, my New York friends and my Florida friends who all became wine lover and fairly educated ones at that somehow became this way without growing up in Napa and even did so without the Internet.
+I, my New York friends, my English friends and my Florida friends who all became wine lover, and fairly educated ones at that, somehow became this way without growing up in Napa and even did so without the Internet.
 How could it be???
-It’s as though some people think information didn’t exist before the internet.
+It’s as though some people think information didn’t exist before the Internet.

 “This generation’s mistrust of institutions makes expert reviews useless in getting them to pick up a bottle off the shelf.”

 Let me make another prediction.
 In 20 years, the professional wine critic will still exist and will still help sell millions of bottles of wine.
-More importantly, once Millennials can actually afford to pay more than $10 for a bottle of wine, they will in fact seek the input of experts who have tasted and evaluated 1000s of wines in helping them determine which $75 wine they should spend their $75 on.
+More importantly, once Millennials can actually afford to pay more than $10 for a bottle of wine, they will in fact seek the input of experts who have tasted and evaluated thousands of wines in helping them determine which $75 wine upon which they should heap their $75.
 For that matter, I suspect that Millennials will continue to read movie reviews, music reviews, reviews of restaurants and other reviews from professional critics.
 Additionally, they’ll take advice from their friends and peers…EXACTLY the way the Baby Boomer generation has done, only the Millennials won’t have to look their friends and peers in the face while taking the advice.

 “They are adding wine into their lives on their own terms, they’re not interested in the traditional aspect of wine pairing, they believe there is more than one way to do it and setting their own path.”